bajascripts/architect-x-wiki/Updates/latest.md

 ---

 ### v0.1.4 | 2025-05-19
-\nAdded a Default Base for New Tycoons
+Added a Default Base for New Tycoons
 Fixed an issue where ClassDs would fill up datastores.
 Fixed NPC Idling
 Additional camera fixes.
-Performance improvements.\n
+Performance improvements.
 # v0.1.2 | 2025-05-18

 New Versioning System